bigscience-workshop/bigscience/train/tr11-176B-ml/chronicles.md

 So it has been stuck for at least 3 hours.
 No timeouts from NCCL or distributed, just gpus spinning at 100%.

+First I thought it might have been a hardware issue, so I went to sleep and it was weekend nobody was around and in the morning found it stuck again - and I had to carefully wait another 3h to save the checkpoint just before eval at 45000.
+Fast forwarding - by the time I found the cause and rolled back we lost about 18h of training :( But let's go back to the details.

-For some reason I wasn't able to run trace on all nodes, which worked in the past:
+For some reason I wasn't able to run `py-spy` trace on all nodes, which worked in the past:

 ```
 srun --jobid=2180718 --gres=gpu:0 --nodes=40 --tasks-per-node=1 --output=trace-%N.out sh -c 'ps aux | grep python | egrep -v "grep|srun" | grep `whoami` | awk "{print \$2}" | xargs -I {} py-spy dump --native --pid {}' || echo "failed"
 it was just sitting there doing nothing.
 ```

-Manually restarted the training.
+XXX: still waiting to hear from the admins on why it wasn't doing anything.

+I manually restarted the training to resolve the hanging.
+For some reason NCCL wasn't timing out either! even after 3 hours of not being able to broadcast.

-I was able to reproduce on a 2-node setup.
+But I was able to reproduce the issue on a 2-node setup, where I could easily run the above command manually after `ssh`ing to each node.
 Here are the stack traces:

 Node 48: